Lazy-Solutions/AdvancedSceneManager/docs/readme.md

 > Upgrading from legacy mode to 2.0 proper, will unfortunately require a re-setup of ASM, all profiles and collections will be deleted, and scenes will need to be re-imported into ASM.

 ## Upgrading major / minor versions
 Upgrading asset store version (major / minor version upgrade) requires a removal of 'AdvancedSceneManager' folder prior to update.
+Head over to the package manager, find ASM in "Packages - Lazy Solutions", it may be listed twice, one in "Packages - Asset Store" aswell.
+Remove ASM from "Packages - Lazy Solutions".

 You will not lose your profiles, collections, or imported scenes (assuming you're not upgrading from 1.9 to 2.x, as described above)

 ## Upgrading build version
 Patches are released in between each asset store update (major / minor versions).
 They can always be installed in-place, no need to remove  'AdvancedSceneManager' folder prior.